 FIG. 4.
-Hybrid DFT density profiles $\rho(z)$ (purple) for a hard sphere fluid at a hard wall are compared to simulation results as in fig. 2 (the standard Rosenfeld DFT is replotted in orange).
+Hybrid DFT density profiles $\rho(z)$ (purple) for a hard sphere fluid at a hard wall are compared to simulation results as in fig. 2.
 In most parts of the system, this combination of standard and force-DFT via eq.
-(10) enables a systematic improvement of the resulting density profile while retaining the Rosenfeld FMT treatment of $F{\rm exc}[\rho]$.
+(10) enables a systematic improvement of the resulting density profile while retaining the Rosenfeld FMT treatment of $F{\text{exc}}[\rho]$.
 The largest discrepancy to the numerical GCMC density profiles (gray) still occurs in the vicinity of the first density maximum.
-For comparison, standard DFT results for the superior White-Bear (olive) and White-Bear MkII (cyan) functionals are depicted, and an error comparable to hybrid Rosenfeld DFT is found.
+For comparison, standard DFT results for the superior White-Bear (olive) and White-Bear MkII (cyan) functionals are depicted, and an error comparable to hybrid DFT is found.